 SECTION 1.2.
 The duties of the Board of Directors shall include, without limitation, the following:

-Cause to be kept a complete record of all meetings and acts of the Board of Directors, and of the proceedings of the members, and present an annual report at the regular annual meeting of the members, showing in detail the assets and liabilities of the Corporation, and generally the condition of its affairs.
+Cause to be kept a complete record of all meetings and acts of the Board of Directors, and of the proceedings of the Members, and present an annual report at the regular annual meeting of the Members, showing in detail the assets and liabilities of the Corporation, and generally the condition of its affairs.

-Make such reasonable rules and regulations for the service of water by the Corporation to its members, which rules and regulations, when duly passed and entered in the minutes, and approved by the members, shall be binding and conclusive upon all members.
+Make such reasonable Rules and Regulations for the service of water by the Corporation to its Members, which Rules and Regulations, when duly passed and entered in the minutes, and approved by a majority of the Board Members, shall be binding and conclusive upon all Members.

-Provide penalties for failure to abide by these Bylaws or regulations or rules of the Board of Directors.
+Provide penalties for failure to abide by these Bylaws or the Rules and Regulations of the Board of Directors.

-Supervise all officers, agents and employees of the Corporation, and see that their duties are properly performed.
+Supervise all Officers, agents and employees of the Corporation, and see that their duties are properly performed.

-If desired, designate a person, other than the Treasurer of the Corporation, to collect all charges for water service furnished to members, and to make settlement with the Treasurer as required by the Board of Directors.
+If desired, designate a Person, other than the Treasurer of the Corporation, to collect all charges for water service furnished to Members, and to make settlement with the Treasurer as required by the Board of Directors.

-Cause membership certificates to be issued to members, which certificates shall describe the real property, and specify the number of water service units, to which the certificate is appurtenant, in accordance with provisions of the Articles of Incorporation.
+Cause Membership Certificates to be issued to Members, which certificates shall describe the real property, and specify the number of water service units, to which the certificate is appurtenant, in accordance with provisions of the Articles of Incorporation.

 Number

 SECTION 1.3.
-As provided in Article V of the Articles of Incorporation of the Corporation, the Corporation shall have seven (7) directors, and collectively they shall be known as the Board of Directors.
+As provided in Article V of the Articles of Incorporation of the Corporation, the Corporation shall have seven (7) Directors, and collectively they shall be known as the Board of Directors.

 Qualifications

 SECTION 1.4.
-Effective October 1, 1991, each member in good standing of the Corporation, who has not served as a Director of the Corporation within the last eleven (11) months preceding election, is qualified to be a Director of the Corporation.
+Each Member in Good Standing of the Corporation is qualified to run for the position of a Director of the Corporation.

 Terms of Office

 SECTION 1.5.
-Effective October 1, 1991, The term of office for a Director shall commence immediately after the meeting at which the Director was elected, and shall be for a period of three (3) years, or until the Director's successor is elected.
+The term of office for a Director shall commence immediately after the meeting at which the Director was elected, and shall be for a period of three (3) years, or until the Director's successor is elected.

 Election of Directors

 SECTION 1.6.
-Directors shall be elected at the annual meeting of the members, for those offices of director which are vacant or the terms of which are expiring.
-There shall be available to the members of the Corporation reasonable nomination and election procedures, including a reasonable means of nominating persons for election as directors, a reasonable opportunity for all nominees to solicit votes and to communicate to the members the nominee's qualifications and rea sons for the nominee's candidacy, and a reasonable opportunity for all members to choose among the nominees.
+Directors shall be elected at the annual meeting of the Members by the approval of a majority of the votes represented in person or by proxy for those offices of Director which are vacant or the terms of which are expiring.
+There shall be available to the Members of the Corporation reasonable nomination and election procedures, including a reasonable means of nominating Persons for election as Directors, a reasonable opportunity for all nominees to solicit votes and to communicate to the Members the nominee's qualifications and rea sons for the nominee's candidacy, and a reasonable opportunity for all Members to choose among the nominees.

 Compensation